Become a Patron!

 - A good book to read

-Whether you’re a planner or a winger, it helps to have an idea and at least the first few nights booked so you have somewhere to go to.
+Whether you’re a planner or a winger, it helps to have at least the first few nights booked so you have somewhere to go to.
 Arriving in a busy airport, with hundreds of taxi drivers all shouting at you and gesturing to “come in my taxi”, can be daunting for anyone, but it’s good to know what options you have to get you from the airport to downtown, and how much they should cost.
 Some airports have official taxi ranks which require pre-booking or pre-paying inside the terminal, which means there’s no arguing over the meter price.
+Guidebooks will also have this kind of information.

 If you’re on a tight budget, YHA (Youth Hostel Association) is a viable option.
 They’re cheap, clean, will organise local tours and sightseeing, and are an easy place to meet other like-minded travellers.
 I’ve stayed at YHA hostels the world over, and you always know what you’re going to get.
 They often have unique buildings in iconic locations as well.
 They have single-sex and mixed dorms, or you can opt for a private room.
 In Europe they often include breakfast which is a bonus.